JohnAnthonyBowllan/BusinessAI/README.md

 # Business AI: Designing a Business Recommendation System Using Data Analysis and Deep Learning

-UPDATE (January 5, 2019): I am almost finished debugging and cleaning my code, but in the meantime, I have pushed what I have to this repository.
-So please excuse that some files are clean and some need work.
-I have also included the current technical report for a view into what the project entailed.
-We are currently preparing to publish.

-This repository contains research from my Research Experience for Undergraduates in Machine Learning.
-The goal was to design a Business Recommendation System using Data Analysis and Deep Learning.
+This repository contains research from my Research Experience for Undergraduates in machine learning.
+The goal was to design a Business Recommendation System using data analysis and deep learning.
+Data analysis was used to visualize features and discover the

+I have included the current technical report (revising for publishing) for a view into what the project entailed and the context for the code:
 [BusinessAI_techreport.pdf](https://github.com/JohnAnthonyBowllan/BusinessAI/files/2739236/BusinessAI_techreport.pdf)

+Use data science to find the problem and machine learning to offer accurate solutions.

 ## Las Vegas Spatial Evolution of Popular Businesses
 ![vegasgif 1](https://user-images.githubusercontent.com/22419878/50874401-e2eed780-1391-11e9-9a6b-4b696d4de588.gif)